jeffscottward/bitcoinjs-bower-pkg/README.md

     <script src="bower_componenets/bitcoinjs/bitcoinjs.min.js"></scirpt>

-or concat it into a global JS file via w/ a build system, bur thats up to you
+or concat it into a global JS file via w/ a build system, but thats up to you :)

 ----------
 For use of BitcoinJS please see the documentation at [Bitcoinjs.org](http://bitcoinjs.org/)